RTEMS/rtems-docs/user/tools/index.rst

 **********

-The RTEMS kernel is developed on host computers cross-compiled and linking the kernel, language runtime libraries, 3rd party packages and application source code so it can run on target hardware.
+The RTEMS kernel is developed on host computers cross-compiled and linking the kernel, language runtime libraries, third-party packages and application source code so it can run on target hardware.
 RTEMS and some of the hardware it support cannot self-host so we need a range of tools to support the wide range of avaliable host computers users wish to develop on.
 This section details the